CaptainProton42/SphereScaper/README.md

           &= \vec{a} + x \cdot (1 - y) \cdot (\vec{b} - \vec{a}) + (1 - x) \cdot y \cdot (\vec{c} - \vec{a}) + x \cdot y \cdot (\vec{d} - \vec{a})
 \end{align}$$

-We can easily transform this to the new quad
+We can easily transform this to the new quad:

 $$\begin{align}
   \vec{p}' &= \vec{a}' + x \cdot (1 - y) \cdot (\vec{b}' - \vec{a}') + (1 - x) \cdot y \cdot (\vec{c}' - \vec{a}') + x \cdot y \cdot (\vec{d}' - \vec{a}')